 “Helping reps work backward through the sales process with defined metrics and focus points, makes large goals easier to define and ultimately obtain,” Sanders explains.

-“Reps should have very specific daily, weekly, and monthly expectations that help keep them on pace for quarterly and annual initiatives.
+“Reps need specific daily, weekly, and monthly expectations to stay on pace for quarterly and annual goals.
 That way, if one day doesn’t go to plan, they can quickly get back on track for tomorrow.”

 7. Understand your sales data to help reps better handle rejection